 The first Giving Tuesday took place in New York City at the 92nd Street Y. The idea was simple: launch a movement that sparks generosity.

-You can find a lot of bad news out there, but the story about yearly giving is a good one!
+Though the story about generosity is complex, the story about Giving Tuesday is simple — and in a good way!
 In 2020, 34.8 million people participated in GivingTuesday — a 29% increase in the number of donors from 2019.
 Between these two years, donations increased from $1.97 billion to $2.47 billion.
 And the number keeps ticking up — $2.7 billion in 2021 and $3.1 billion in 2022!

 What is GivingTuesday all about?